-The outbreak of the global pandemic of COVID-19 and resultant economic effects of preventative measures taken across the United States and worldwide during the three months ended March 31, 2020 have resulted in significant and numerous changes to the previously disclosed trends and conditions referred to above.
-As of the date of filing of this report, the duration and magnitude of the effects of COVID-19 are unknown, and as such the expectations and guidance for 2020 provided during the Company's earnings conference call on January 24, 2020 can no longer be relied upon.
+The outbreak of the global pandemic of COVID-19 and resultant economic effects of preventative measures taken across the United States and worldwide during the six months ended June 30, 2020 have resulted in significant and numerous changes to the previously disclosed trends and conditions referred to above.
+As of the date of filing of this report, the duration and magnitude of the effects of COVID-19 continue to be unknown, and as such the expectations and guidance for 2020 provided during the Company's earnings conference call on January 24, 2020 can no longer be relied upon.
 While the magnitude of the impact from COVID-19 is uncertain and difficult to predict, we anticipate the following key trends will be affected:

 Growth in loan receivables and interest income.
-During the last two weeks of the first quarter of 2020, we experienced declines in purchase volume of approximately 26% compared to the prior year.
-We expect purchase volume to continue to decline as the current environment and preventative measures, such as closures of non-essential businesses and travel restrictions, remain in effect.
-This decline in purchase volume will ultimately reduce the growth of our loan receivables in 2020.
-In addition, we have experienced a reduction in benchmark interest rates and we also expect to provide, for a temporary period of time, forbearance in terms of waivers of interest, fees and minimum payments for our cardholders that are impacted by COVID-19.
-We expect these decreases will be partially offset by a higher number of cardholders that will maintain a revolving account balance.
-We expect these factors will result in a reduction in the growth of our interest income in 2020.
-As noted above, the extent of the impacts from these conditions is currently uncertain and dependent on various factors, including the nature of and duration for which the preventative measures remain in place and the type of stimulus measures and other policy responses that the U.S. government may adopt.
+We have experienced significant declines in consumer purchase activity following the outbreak of COVID-19 and associated governmental preventative measures, such as closures of non-essential businesses.
+Interest and fees on loans decreased 18% for the three months ended June 30, 2020, primarily due to the sale of the Walmart consumer portfolio sale which drove a decline compared to the prior year period of approximately 10%.
+The remaining decrease in interest and fees on loans, along with a decline in loan receivables of 4% and a reduction in purchase volume for our ongoing partners of 13%, in all instances for the quarter ended June 30, 2020, were primarily due to the impacts of COVID-19.
+In addition, we have experienced a reduction in benchmark interest rates and we have also provided, for a temporary period of time, forbearance in terms of waivers of interest and fees and deferrals of minimum payments for qualifying cardholders that are impacted by COVID-19 and request relief.
+The decreases in loan receivables and benchmark interest rates along with the forbearance actions have led to the reductions in interest income for the three months ended June 30, 2020.
+While initial economic reopening phases have led to growth in purchase volume compared to the prior year for the last two weeks of the second quarter of 2020, we expect the above factors will likely result in a reduction in the growth of our interest income for the remainder of 2020.
+As noted above, the extent of the impacts from these conditions is currently uncertain and dependent on various factors.
+These factors include, the nature of and duration for which the preventative measures remain in place, including responses to recent increases in COVID-19 infections nationally, and the type of any additional stimulus measures and other policy responses that the U.S. government may adopt.